fpco/libraries/work-queue/JobQueueRequest.md

   - `response:<RequestId>` gets set with the encoded response / exception.

-  - `response-channel:<BackchannelId>` gets notified of the response, in the form of an encoded `RequestId`.
+  - `response-channel` gets notified of the response, in the form of an encoded `RequestId`.

-  - The `RequestInfo` entry in `active:<WorkerId>` gets removed, since the work is done.
+  - The `RequestId` entry in `active:<WorkerId>` gets removed, since the work is done.

   - The `request:<RequestId>` data gets deleted, since it's no longer needed.

 # Client receives response

-If the client is being used with the callbacks API, then the notification on the `response-channel:<BackchannelId>` channel lets it know that the response is ready.
+If the client is being used with the callbacks API, then the notification on `response-channel` lets it know that the response is ready.

 Otherwise, the client is periodically checking `checkForResponse`.
 Either way, reading the response simply consists of getting the value from